randomk/covid-crowding/README.md

 ### To more understand please see project code in this repo.

-## Thank you Team 3 MegaHack - ( Rodrigo Melgar - Rafael Carraska - Tulio Cruz)
+## Thank's to Team 3 MegaHack - ( Rodrigo Melgar - Rafael Carraska - Tulio Cruz)